harmony-one/seeswap/README.md

 seeswap checkBalance
 seeswap joinPool -t 1SEED -n 100
 seeswap swapTokens -s 1SEED -r 1LINK -n 100
+# To see all commands do:
+seeswap help
 ```

 Without Docker (not recommended):